Lillian Goldman Law Library

 The Law Library’s rare book collection is among the best of any law library in the world and includes very strong holdings of English and U.S. legal history sources, including an unmatched collection of Blackstone editions.
 The rare book collection also has substantial holdings of European law and canon and Roman law, as well as extensive other resources from around the world.

 The Law Library is also a publisher.
 The Yale Law Library Series in Legal Reference and History, a collaborative effort with Yale University Press, publishes award-winning books of general interest to the legal community, while the ever-expanding collection of oral histories of Yale Law School faculty can be found—alongside Law School faculty and student scholarship—on the library website’s eYLS platform in the YLS Scholarship Repository.
-Also in eYLS are e-books and document collections that are collaborative efforts between faculty and librarians.
+In addition eYLS contains e-books and document collections that are collaborative efforts between faculty and librarians.
+In 2024, the law library launched a free global repository-law archive in collaboration with the Center for Open Science.

 Members of the Law School community enjoy easy, integrated access to legal information in all formats.
 The Law Library’s online catalog, MORRIS, provides access to printed collections and includes all of the library’s bibliographic records, with links to online versions of many of the same items.
 Yale University Library Quicksearch allows users to search both the Law Library catalog and the University Library catalog (Orbis) simultaneously.